||6 months ago|

 You can now restart the server.

-Please consider registering an account even if you self-host in order to support the development of EteSync, or help by spreading the word.
+Please consider registering an account even if you self-host in order to support the development of Etebase, or visit the contribution for more information on how to support the service.